ColdIllyrian/Opencore-0.8.0-Msi-B450-Tomahawk-Max-Ryzen-9-3900x/README.md

 - [Acidanthera](https://github.com/acidanthera) for too many things to mention each, starting from Opencore bootloader to a lot of crucial kexts...
 - [CorpNewt](https://github.com/corpnewt) for ProperTree and GenSMBIOS scripts
 - [Trulyspinach](https://github.com/trulyspinach) for SMCAMDProcessor.kext, AMDRyzenCPUPowerManagement.kext and AMD Power Gadget app.
-- [chris1111](https://github.com/chris1111) for the Opencore theme which I used in this EFI folder
+- [chris1111](https://github.com/chris1111) for the Opencore Modern theme which I used in this EFI folder
 - [fill0r4](https://github.com/fill0r4) for half of his entire opencore layout of 0.6.2

 And to a few others to get everything working :)